 - Satisfaction – By increasing quality, efficiency, and employee morale, manufacturers will see more customer satisfaction.

-At POWERS, we use the principles of TPM, which can be incredibly effective.
+At POWERS, we implement the principles of TPM, which can be incredibly effective at increasing uptime and lowering maintenance costs.
 However, we also take these principles a step further in our maintenance performance improvement processes.
 Here’s what we add to TPM: